-This age starts approximately at 16 years of age and continues till 20 to 22 years (3).
+This age starts at approximately 16 years of age and continues till 20 to 22 years (3).

 Some people even continue to grow a beard in their 30s.
 So, as early as 18, a good idea is to let your hair grow on their own until you are physically mature.

 The standard dosage is 1 ml per application.
-All liquid minoxidil product comes with graduated dropper that has 1 ml and 0.5 ml markings.
+All liquid minoxidil product comes with a graduated dropper that has 1 ml and 0.5 ml markings.
 Please keep in mind that it is not strictly necessary to apply 1 ml of minoxidil.

-Just apply enough to cover the area where you want to grow beard with a thin film of the solution.
+Just apply enough to cover the area where you want to grow a beard with a thin film of the solution.
 Some people have enough with 0.5ml or 0.25 ml per application.

 Does higher strength of minoxidil grow beard faster?

-Hair growth is dosage dependent.
+Hair growth is dosage-dependent.
 5% minoxidil grows hair much faster than 2%.

 As aforementioned, the extra high strength of minoxidil allows one to use it once a day and still achieve result fast enough.

-Is DHT blocker really bad for facial hair ?
+Is DHT blocker really bad for facial hair?

-In theory, DHT is beneficial for beard.
+In theory, DHT is beneficial for the beard.
 Thus you do not want to block it.
-Surprisingly we do have customers who used our Dualgen-15 that has 15% minoxidil and natural DHT blockers azelaic acid to grow beard and receive very good results.
+Surprisingly we do have customers who used our Dualgen-15 that has 15% minoxidil and natural DHT blockers azelaic acid to grow a beard and receive very good results.

-Do I need to use dermal roller?
+Do I need to use a dermal roller?

 What is my option if I don't want to use minoxidil?

-There are numerous beard products online that claim to grow beard.
-Some products may some merits in which they may make your beard healthier and grow faster.
-But none of them will help you grow beard from nothing like minoxidil.
+There are numerous beard products online that claim to grow a beard.
+Some products may have some merits in which they may make your beard healthier and grow faster.
+But none of them will help you grow a beard from nothing like minoxidil.
 There is one non-minoxidil product that worthy trying is Maxx Beard.
 It has an array of very good natural ingredients consisting of Biotin, Niacin, Emu Oil, Saw Palmetto Extract, Argan Oil, He Shou Wu, Castor.
-It has a lot of unaltered before and after photos that shows it works.
+It has a lot of unaltered before and after photos that show it works.

 1.Shin HS, Won CH, Lee SH, Kwon OS, Kim KH, Eun HC.
 Efficacy of 5% minoxidil versus combined 5% minoxidil and 0.01% tretinoin for male pattern hair loss.
 American journal of clinical dermatology.
 2007 Oct 1;8(5):285-90.